FerPerales/FerPerales/README.md

 B. Sc. in Computer Engineering graduated from the Universidad de Guadalajara campus CUCEI (Spanish for University Center of Exact Sciences and Engineering).

+Ruby on Rails developer at thoughtbot

-Senior Software Engineer at Michelada
+Former Senior Software Engineer at Michelada

 Former Software Developer at FreeAgent Software